williamouyang/okta.github.io/docs/api/rest/authn.md

 #####Response Example
 {:.api .api-response .api-response-example}

 In the response, a state token is presented and the status is `MFA_UNENROLLED`.
+All the possible factors into which you can enroll the user are returned.

 ~~~JSON
 HTTP/1.1 200 OK